Fleet Mechanic: Job Description and Career Outlook

 Diesel students work on an engine in a UTI lab.

 A fleet mechanic may work on-site at a company garage, where the fleet is located.
 Fleet mechanics may also travel to make repairs when vehicles or equipment break down and can’t be towed.
-A fleet mechanic may work with other mechanics and usually reports to a fleet manager.
+A fleet mechanic may work with other automotive mechanics and usually reports to a fleet manager.

 Career Outlook & Salary for Fleet Mechanics

-The career outlook and salary for fleet mechanics will vary depending on the employer, location, the types of vehicles you’re working on and other factors.
+The career outlook and salary for fleet mechanics will vary depending on the employer, location, the types of vehicles they’re working on and other factors.
 There are fleet mechanic positions in every state for a variety of industries.

-According to the U.S. Bureau of Labor Statistics (BLS), the median annual salary for bus and truck mechanics and diesel engine specialists in the United States was $54,360 in May 2022.29 For automotive service technicians and mechanics in the U.S., the median annual salary was $46,970 in May 2022.25 This means half of diesel and automotive technicians and earned more, while half earned less.
+According to the U.S. Bureau of Labor Statistics (BLS), the median annual salary for bus and truck mechanics and diesel engine specialists in the United States was $58,970 in May 2023.29 For automotive service technicians and mechanics in the U.S., the median annual salary was $47,770 in May 2023.25 This means half of diesel and automotive technicians and earned more, while half earned less.
 Keep in mind that salary depends on several factors, including experience, employer, demand and cost of living in the area.

-As long as there are cars and trucks on the road, the need for fleet mechanics will remain, which can make this a great choice for those looking for stability in their career.
+As long as there are cars and trucks on the road, the need for fleet mechanics will remain, which can make this a great choice for those looking for stability in their careers.
 Plus, becoming a fleet mechanic can provide flexibility, as your skills will most likely be transferrable to a variety of industries.

-How to Become a Fleet Mechanic
+How To Become a Fleet Mechanic

 Like any mechanic position, employers often prefer to hire fleet technicians who have automotive technology training and/or diesel technology training.